Frequently Asked Questions

 If you require assistance, please contact your local IT technician.

-To setup dual screens on Windows 10, follow the steps below.
+To setup dual screens in Windows 10, follow the steps below.

 You can now move window applications from screen to screen by dragging the window heading bar to the other screen and tapping it on the top or side of the other screen to maximise it automatically.
 Alternatively, you can use the square Restore Down / Maximise button in the top right-hand corner of your application window.